exercism/python/concepts/fractions/about.md

 Fractions are great for preserving precision during intermediate calculations, but may not be what you want for the final output.

-It is possible to get the numerator and denominator individually or as a tuple:
+It is possible to get the numerator and denominator individually or as a tuple ([`tuples`][tuple] will be discussed in a later Concept):

 ```python
 >>> Fraction(2, 3).numerator